Technical Report on: Tripedal Dynamic Gaits for a Quadruped Robot: INTRODUCTION

 To concentrate only on fault tolerant gaits, some researchers have proposed methods that assume faults are known.
 Several authors have developed quasi-static gaits for known locked joint failures. \cite{pana_fault-tolerant_2008} derived a periodic gait for straight-line and crab walking for a quadruped robot with a locked joint failure.
 This type of fault allows the afflicted limb to maintain ground contact but restricts movement.\cite{yang_fault_2012} modeled the constrained motion of a single locked joint with flat shaped feet. \cite{christensen_fault-tolerant_2014} introduced an online learning strategy for their modular robot. \cite{chen_gait_2015} proposed a fault-tolerant gait planning method, based on screw theory.
 The exception to implementing quasi-static gaits for fault tolerance, \cite{saputra_neural_2020}, proposed a central pattern generated (CPG) model with sensorimotor coordination.
 The authors implemented their dynamic gait pattern generator on a simulated and real robot to compensate for locked joint failures on different terrains.
 In contrast, amputated limbs have rarely been addressed in the fault tolerant literature for quadruped robots \cite{lee_three-legged_2000, di_carlo_dynamic_2018}.

 The preponderance of prior literature on quasi-static locked limb failures motivates our interest in dynamical gaits that can address the problem of non-load bearing (e.g., amputated) limbs.
-The preponderance of prior literature on quasi-static locked limb failures motivates our interest in dynamical gaits that can address the problem of non-load bearing (e.g., amputated) limbs.
 The virtue of dynamical locomotion in the context of compensatory locomotion arises, first, from the aim to avoid further body damage incurred by (repeated ground shocks consequent upon) a quasi-static gait performed by a statically unstable three-legged quadruped.
 Moreover, a longstanding hypothesis in the legged locomotion literature \cite{Hoyt_Taylor_1981} holds that dynamical gaits emerge to reduce the cost of transport as targeted speed is increased.
 In this context, the pronking gait we focus on here would not normally command priority because it is less efficient than galloping and trotting over its putative range of useful speeds \cite{McMahon_1985}.
 However, as intuition (and our empirical results) suggest, the pronking gait seems easiest to stabilize dynamically and hence represents a useful entry into this new problem domain.